rubyworks/rulebow/README.md

 directory.

 Okay, so now we have a example rules script and have a basic grasp of how it works.
-We can run the rules simple by invoking the `ergo` command on command line.

-    $ ergo

-If we want to have ergo run automatically every so often, we simply pass it the number of seconds to wait between runs via the `-a/--auto` option.
+And we know we can run the rules simple by invoking the `ergo` command on command line.
+But if we want to have ergo run automatically periodically, we can pass it the number of seconds to wait between runs via the `-a/--auto` option.

     $ ergo -a 180

-And there you go.
-Ergo, in a hot minute!
+See it pays to read all the way to the end ;)

 ## Copyright & License